André De Shields Fund Launches

 However, he was denied many parts over and over again, leading him to seek opportunities away from campus, eventually landing a role in “Hair: The American Tribal Love-Rock Musical” in Chicago.
 André, ultimately, achieved his career dreams, playing roles in “The Wiz,” “Ain’t Misbehavin,’” “Hadestown,” “Play On” and “The Full Monty" as well as earning degrees in English literature from UW–Madison and a master’s degree in African American studies from New York University.

 The professional trials that he endured inspired Elizabeth and other Wisconsin Union and Wisconsin Union Theater team members to create a new initiative: the André De Shields Fund.
-The Fund will support artistic projects and performances created, performed, designed, or produced by people who are historically underrepresented on stages and in audiences.

 When approached about this effort and having the fund be named for him, André shared his excitement and agreed to lend his name to this effort as well as to helping the Theater in raising awareness of the Fund, acknowledging it is like passing the baton to new generations of future artists, producers, directors, writers, and more.
 He is a passionate advocate for helping others achieve their dreams and for breaking down the barriers he faced in his rise to stardom.
 He speaks emphatically about wanting his own success to benefit others.